shaunluttin/blog.shaunluttin.com/my-hugo-blog/content/posts/effectiveness-of-positive-feedback.md

 - **it communicate that someone inspects the work, and**
 - **it opens the apperture to receive corrective feedback.**

-A manager can reasonably expect a member of staff to do 60% of the tasks assigned.
-Reinforce every little bit of the _existing_ 60%.
-Sure, we want staff to improve.
-First, though, solidify the existing performance.
+A manager can reasonably expect a member of staff to do 60% of assigned tasks.
+To help staff improve, we can reinforce every little bit of _existing_ good behavior.

-Sometimes people perform poorly because they think no one cares. _Nobody notices what I do..._ We want staff to know that we pay attention.
-Since saying, "I'm watching you" tends to land as creepy instead give positive feedback to communicate it implicity.
+Staff sometimes perform poorly because they think no one notices. _Why bother trying; nobody notices what I do._ We want staff to know that we pay attention. _I'm watching you_ tends to land as creepy; instead, give positive feedback to communicate that implicity.

-We want people to add additional good behavior to their repetoire.
-Often that requires corrective feedback.
-People act like a camera; positive feedback opens the apperature a tiny bit; corrective feedback closes it.
-If you the camera to receive, remember to open the apperature.
+Often staff require corrective feedback; it only works if they absorb it it.
+People act like a camera; positive feedback opens the apperature a tiny bit; corrective feedback closes it a lot.
+To make the camera receptive, remember to open the apperature.

 ---